neda-jamshidi/healthcare-supply-chain-ai-assistant/README.md

 <p align="center">
   <em>
-    Conceptual interface illustration created for portfolio purposes.
-    No real operational data, production interface, or organization-specific information is shown.
+   Conceptual illustration of the implemented system’s interface, recreated for public portfolio presentation.
+The underlying system is fully implemented; only the interface shown here has been redesigned to avoid exposing real operational data, the production interface, or organization-specific information.
   </em>
 </p>